- Diabetes Research

 Foods High in Fat

-Diabetics are often at a high risk for heart-related problems, so they should try to stay away from fatty foods, including dairy products and high-fat meats.
+Diabetics are often at high risk for heart-related problems, so they should try to stay away from fatty foods, including dairy products and high-fat meats.
 Also, most processed foods have a high amount of trans fat and should not be eaten by diabetics.

 Foods High in Starch